 Create a 7-day holiday cleaning plan

-It’s time to create a holiday cleaning plan.
+It’s time to create a Christmas cleaning plan.
 By creating a cleaning plan you’ll be able to know what all needs to be cleaned.
 Follow the holiday cleaning tips below.

 I’m going to walk you through a simple 7-day holiday cleaning plan that you can follow.
 I’ve also created a checklist that you can download below.

-The first day is usually one of the biggest days which you’ll see the biggest reward.
+The first day of Christmas cleaning is usually one of the biggest days in which you’ll see the biggest reward.

 Day 1 you’ll want to: